duartealexf/sql-ddl-to-json-schema/README.md

 `;

 /**
- * Output each table to a JSON Schema document in a given directory...
+ * Output each table to a JSON Schema file in a given directory...
  */
 parser.feed(sql)
   .toJsonSchemaFiles(__dirname)